 To check if we have access to a specific journal (or to find journals related to a subject) you can use Journal title search.
 From here you can use Search inside to search for articles within that journal.

 In addition to using the key databases, you can also search for journal articles using Library Search (you can also select the Searching for information tab from the contents list of this page).
 To find the articles available on the subject you are looking for, refine your search by selecting Journal articles from the Content type options.

-A-Z list of journal titles related to Early Childhood
+An A-Z list of journal titles related to psychology

 Sometimes when doing research you come across an article in a journal that you are unable to access.
 This is usually because the Library does not subscribe to that title and it is not available through Open Access.

-You can usually order copies of journal articles that are not included in our subscriptions through our Document Delivery service.
+You can usually order copies of journal articles that are not included in our subscriptions through our Request a Digital Copy service or via our Document Delivery service.